Levfinkel/Oslo_bikes_analysis/README.md

 1. First, I decided to explore the hypothesis about the difference between weekends and weekdays.
 I built the graph detailing the average daily usage of the bikes, and it indeed showed that usage on weekends is much lower than on weekdays.

 ![image.png](attachment:23209401-c85e-49eb-98a3-5000b9841e4f:image.png)

-~~And indeed, if you cut out weekends, you still get a pretty spiky graph, but without regular drops.
-It prompted me to investigate it further, and I found some interesting facts.~~

 I wanted to see how much lower exactly, so I built the graph comparing average daily usage on weekdays VS weekends throughout the year, and it showed that the average number of rides on weekends was roughly 35% lower than on weekdays.